-States with legal, regulated sports betting that allow NFL preseason wagering include: Nevada, New Jersey, Pennsylvania, Mississippi, Delaware, West Virginia, Rhode Island, New York, Arkasas. and New Mexico.
+States with legal, regulated sports betting that allow NFL preseason wagering include: Nevada, New Jersey, Pennsylvania sportsbooks, Mississippi, Delaware, West Virginia, Rhode Island, New York, Arkansas and New Mexico.
 Other states that have passed sports betting legislation with football betting on the horizon in some locations this NFL season include: Tennessee, Montana, Indiana, Iowa, Illinois, North Carolina and Washington, DC.

 NFL Preseason betting tips

 The goal in betting NFL preseason games is to win.
 But to do so more often you must uncover any clues and information on game plans, players playing time and motivational situations that may provide an edge when wagering.

 Betting on NFL preseason games is much different than betting during the regular season.
 There is very little game planning, and winning is not the primary goal for the coaches and teams.
 In fact, for many coaches it just doesn’t matter much at all.
 The emphasis is on execution and not as much on outcome.